LLKennedy/goconfig/README.md

 ### Input Struct

+The default struct can be used to load any value type supported by Go.

-You must provide a pointer to a struct.
+You must provide a pointer to a struct filled with default values.
 If you wish to load any fields from JSON or flags, you must tag these fields with JSON tags.

 ### Environment Variables

+Environment variables can only be used to load string and boolean values.

 Environment variables are in the form APPNAME_FIELDNAME, where APPNAME is the all caps version of the application name passed into the Load function and FIELDNAME is the all caps version of a field in the struct passed into Load.

 ### Config File Location

+Config files can be used to load any value type supported by JSON.

 Config files are located at %APPDATA%/AppName/config.json on windows, or ~/AppName/config.json on linux and mac.
 In this case, AppName is the exact case-sensitive name passed into Load.